Top 10 Fun Things To Do In Rome

 Sightseeing can sometimes happen in the least expected ways.

 Many if not most visitors in Rome have taken a local bus at some point.
-Sure, they are often crowded (especially during commuter hours) and sometimes hot and stuffy, but if park yourself by a window, you can forget you’re in a bus and just enjoy the sightseeing view as you pass through many areas of Rome, some more residential, that you would otherwise not have seen.
+Sure, they are often crowded (especially during commuter hours) and sometimes hot and stuffy, but if you place yourself by a window, you can forget you’re in a bus and just enjoy the sightseeing view as you pass through many areas of Rome, some more residential, that you would oherwise not have seen.

 7. When in Rome…Go to church!